emadryzaite/Credit-Risk-Model-Validation/README.md

 <img width="150" alt="Screenshot 2024-04-24 at 16 18 59" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/11f7baaa-267c-41f9-a8b4-9200da23ca2e">

 Next, we apply stepwise regression.
 Best AIC we got was AIC = 12478.53, when we removed age, pdays and default.

 New model:
 ```
 y ~ job + marital + education + balance + housing + loan + contact +
               day + month + duration + campaign + previous + poutcome
 ```
-Then we check multicollinearity for new model, all values are < 4 there is no multicollinearity.
+Then we check multicollinearity for new model using VIF, all values are < 4: there is no multicollinearity.

 <img width="223" alt="Screenshot 2024-04-24 at 16 29 32" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/1ef0f33f-aafb-4fa3-8835-bacc015620c5">